ryujicutie/COSC110-Lab/Laboratory Activity # 1 Computational Thinking with the Titanic Dataset using Python/README.md

 To develop a foundational mindset for solving problems using data.
 Students begin thinking like programmers by applying structured steps to break down and analyze information from a dataset.

 ## Notable Sections
-- Loading the Titanic dataset from CSV
+- Loading the Titanic Dataset from CSV
 - Exploring columns like `Age`, `Survived`, and `Sex`
 - Using conditions and filters to answer questions